ManuelHu/octoweb/README.md

-# octoweb
+# OctoWeb
-Website of the OctoAwesome project. http://octoawesome.net/
+Official landing page of the OctoAwesome project. http://octoawesome.net/

+For updates being pushed to the live site, please ping @ManuelHu.